reanderson89/jfs-den2-activity-bank/01-git-github-scrum/02-git-branches/README.md

 - after adding the code to the html, check the status, add the changes to the staging area, commit your changes, then push your branch.
 Since you are pushing a branch other then the main branch you will use a slightly different command.
 Use `git push origin branch-name` where branch-name is the name of the branch. *** "git push <to where> <which branch>"

-- go to github and look for the "Create New Pull Request" button.
+- go to github and look for the Green "Compare and pull request" button, it will be on the "<>Code" tab.

+- after clicking the Green "Compare and Pull Request" button, click the next green button to "Create Pull Request"

+- on the next page you should see another green button called "Merge pull request", click that and then follow up by clicking "Confirm Merge"

+- if you go back to your "<>Code" tab you should see the changes from your branch merged into main.